-One may ask whether it is possible to implement the second best if the planner reveals more information.
+Is it possible to implement the second best if the planner reveals more information?
 Under some restrictions on out-of-equilibrium beliefs, the answer is no. In other words, the assumption that reports are confidential (which is one of the assumptions behind the revelation principle) is crucial, and the planner cannot be replaced by a "bulletin board."

-In the proposition below, I assume that if an agent learns that his counterparty was reported entering a contract, he believes that his counterparty indeed entered a contract.
-This is the case if agents assign a zero probability to the event that other agents have lied to the planner; for example, if an agent who reports entering a contract sends a copy of the signed contract.23
+The restriction used in the proposition below is that an agent who learns that his counterparty was reported entering a contract believes that his counterparty indeed entered a contract.
+This holds if agents assign a zero probability to the event that other agents have lied to the planner; for example, if an agent who reports entering a contract sends a copy of the signed contract.24